Interchange Pass Through Pricing

 Here's where interchange pass through pricing comes in.
-With pass through pricing a processor's rate and transaction fee are separate from interchange and assessments allowing them to be consistent regardless of the actual cost of a transaction.
+With pass through pricing, a processor's rate and transaction fee are separate from interchange and assessments.
+This allows them to be consistent regardless of the actual cost of a transaction.

-With other types of pricing, such as tiered, the processor's rate encompasses interchange and assessments essentially concealing actual costs and resulting in hidden fees.
+With other types of pricing, such as tiered, the processor's "rate" includes interchange and assessments all bundled together, which has the effect of essentially concealing actual costs and resulting in hidden fees.
 You may already be familiar with qualified, mid-qualified and non-qualified rates for which tiered pricing is infamous.

 Bringing it All Together

 Let's examine things a little further now that you know the components of processing cost, and you have some background on the different pricing models and benefits of pass through.

 Interchange and assessments are the same for all businesses and all processors, and their sum represents the lowest possible credit card processing fee for any given transaction.
 Let's take a look at an example to illustrate what I mean.

 Let's pretend that you swipe a Visa reward credit card.
 The interchange fee for this transaction is 1.65% plus a $0.10 transaction fee, and Visa's assessment is 0.11% plus a $0.0225 transaction fee for a total of 1.76% plus $0.1225.
 Since interchange and assessments are the same for all businesses and all processors, any business that swipes a Visa reward credit card will have to pay the same rate and fee of 1.76% plus $0.1225.